tkanney007/4-6-express-sequelize/README.md

 ## Lesson Objectives

 Learners will understand:
-- Insert the knowledge to be acquired
+- how to integrate Express and Sequelize

 Learners will be able to:
-- Insert the skillset to be acquired
+- Create endpoints that would translate to CRUD operations in databases

 ## Lesson Plan